Ships can perform actions, which thematically represent things a pilot can do,

 - If a ship is instructed to perform an action, the action is white unless

 - There is no maximum limit to the number of actions a ship can perform

 over the course of a round, but a ship cannot perform the same action

-more than once during a single round, or perform an action it has failed this round.
+more than once during a single round.

 - If a ship has multiple damage cards with the same name, each damage

 - Some cards have multiple ACTION: headers, each of which indicates a

 - Game effects such as "gain 1 focus token," "boost," or "acquire a lock"

 are not actions, and a ship can resolve these game effects any number

 of times each round.
 Game effects such as "perform a